German U-boat bases in occupied Norway: Bergen

 The southern port of Bergen was captured by the Germans on 9 April 1940, on the first day of the invasion.
-The Germans immediately saw the potential for several Norwegian harbours and ports to function as bases of operation for the Kriegsmarines U-boats patrolling the North Sea and the Arctic Ocean.
+The Germans immediately saw the potential for several Norwegian harbours and ports to function as bases of operation for the 's U-boats patrolling the North Sea and the Arctic Ocean.
 It would become the home of the 11th U-boat Flotilla.

 Bergen was the first Norwegian port to be established as a U-boat base.
 From July 1940 to the end of the war in May 1945, 270 U-boat patrols originated in Bergen.
 Bergen was also the site where the only type XXI submarine left for a patrol in the war; left the port on 3 May 1945.

 Planning for the first U-boat bunker in Bergen began in late 1940 and was undertaken by the German military engineering group, the Todt Organisation.
 It coordinated the building of the first U-boat bunker in Bergen, codenamed Bruno, as well as several other U-boat bunkers along the Norwegian coast.
 The construction of Bruno began in 1941.
 When it was completed it had seven pens, three of which were "dry" docks and three of which were "wet" docks.
 The seventh pen was used for storing fuel, torpedoes and other essentials.
 The bunker itself had a roof up to 6 m thick and was 131 m by 143 m in area.
 Once Bruno was completed, it could hold up to 9 U-boats.